spacetelescope/jwst/README.md

-To install the latest released version of the library, we recommend using [conda](https://conda.io/docs/index.html) and the [astroconda](https://astroconda.readthedocs.io) channel to install the software and using a conda environemnt for the installation:
+To install the latest released version of the library, we recommend using [conda](https://conda.io/docs/index.html) and the [astroconda](https://astroconda.readthedocs.io) channel to install the software and using a conda environment for the installation:

     conda create -n jwst --override-channels -c http://ssb.stsci.edu/astroconda-dev -c defaults jwst source activate jwst